covalentlybound/AHEaD-2021/STARR/README.md

 df <- query_exec(query, project=projectId, useLegacySql=FALSE)
 ```

-Hopefully you didn't get any errors.
-Now try making a line plot showing the
+Now try making a line plot showing the trend of `total_revenue` over the years
-trend of `total_revenue` over the years with a line for each `county`.
-I'd
+with a line for each `county`.
+I'd suggest using `ggplot`.
+Make a pull request
-suggest using `ggplot`.
-Make a pull request to put your code in this folder and
+to put your code in this folder and display your plot on this page (or you can
-display your plot on this page (or you can use the Google Doc).
+use the Google Doc).

 `Delete this and put your figuers here`

 Sweet, hopefully that was painless.
 Now we can get started using STARR!

-## Accessing STARR
+## STARR